HookedBehemoth/ComicNX/README.md

 ComicNX
 =
-Shitty comic-browser for your Nintendo Switch.
+NSFW comic-browser for your Nintendo Switch.

-This uses my [Plutonium fork](https://github.com/HookedBehemoth/Plutonium) because I rescale Image-Elements on reloading an Image and menuitems should be rescalled and centered.

 Licensing
 =